iamngoni/rope/README.md

 A fast, immutable rope data structure in Dart using a SumTree architecture.
 Inspired by Zed's implementation, this rope is optimized for large-scale string manipulation and editor-like use cases.
-Supports bidirectional text handling for mixed LTR/RTL content (Arabic, Hebrew, Persian, etc).
+Supports bidirectional text handling for mixed LTR/RTL content (Arabic, Hebrew, Persian, etc) with line breaking capabilities.

 ---